duckduckgo/duckduckhack-docs/walkthroughs/calculation.md

 When the Instant Answer is triggered, DuckDuckGo executes Perl code on the server to calculate the greatest common factor:

-1. It checks that there are two or more numbers present.
+1. It checks that there are two or more numbers present;

-2. It determines the greatest common factor
+2. It determines the greatest common factor;

-3. It displays the information to the user
+3. It displays the information to the user.

 Let's code it.